 mesh generation, it is possible for draughtsmen and engineers to start-up very fast simple calculations.

-FloEFD can work with a bad quality CAD, for example when two parts collide with
+FloEFD can work with a bad quality CAD, for example when two parts collide with each other.

 The mesh is interpolated to the surfaces through automatic generated cut cells; the imprecision of the interpolation decreases rapidly as the number of cells is increased.
 FloEFD offers the k-ε turbulence model with wall functions derived from the profile of Van Driest.
 For this approximation, the boundary layer region close to the wall is either handled as a thin or as a thick boundary layer.
 The Van Dreist profile is a reliable way to approximate the boundary layer, with which the ventilation and cooling can be very well calcualted.

-The basic version of FloEFD is embedded in the CAD program Solid Edge.
+FloEFD for Solid Edge is embedded in the CAD program Solid Edge.
 FloEFD is also available with CATIA.v5, Siemens NX, Solidworks, Autodesk Inventor, Pro / ENGINEER Wildfire or Creo.
 All of these CAD tools work perfectly with FloEFD.
 The user can work in the company's CAD system.
 The flow calculation engineer has to familiarize himself with the CAD tool, but today it is still a must for a trained mechanical engineer to master a CAD system.
 In comparison, the learning of special geometry preparation tools such as Salome, Ansa, Ansys Design Modeler or Space Claim is supplementary work, because these are used exclusively in connection with certain simulation software.
 The common CAD tools work with three-dimensional parts that are arranged in assemblies.
 The special geometry preparation tools work with surfaces.
 Therefore, the transition from one CAD tool to another is much easier than from a geometry preparation tool to a CAD tool.